Dajagbon/Seaborn-example/README.md

 : Creates a bar plot with diet on the x-axis, pulse on the y-axis, and different hues for exercise types.
     -

-plt.title('Pulse Values by Diet Type and Exercise Type', fontsize=8, pad=10)
+plt.title('Pulse Values by Diet Type and Exercise Type')

-: Sets the title of the plot with font size and padding.
+: Sets the title of the plot.
     -

 plt.xlabel('Diet Type')